zengjunlin2022/element/examples/docs/en-US/notification.md

     methods: {
       open() {
         this.$notify.success({
-          title: 'Info',
+          title: "Info",
-          message: 'This is a message without close button',
+          message: "This is a message without close button",
-          showClose: false
+          showClose: false,
         });
-      }
+      },
-    }
+    },
-  }
+  };
 </script>
 ```

 :::

 ### Global method